Overall Job Objective

 |Location:||220 4th Ave.
 S., Kent, Washington|

-**Please note that you must attach your cover letter and resume to your application in order for your application to be considered complete.
-Uploading your resume to auto-fill portions of the application does not automatically attach it to your application.
+**Please note that you must attach your resume to your application in order for your application to be considered complete.
 Incomplete applications will not be considered for this position.
 If you experience technical difficulties, please contact our office Monday-Friday, between 8:00 AM- 5:00 PM at (253) 856-5270 and we will do our best to assist you.**

 |Essential Duties and Responsibilities:|

-Actively support and act in accordance with the vision, mission, values, and goals of the department and the City.
+Actively support the mission, vision, values and goals of the department and the City.

 Perform related duties as assigned.